-As of March 31, 2018, the remeasurement amounted to a decrease in net deferred income tax liability of \$2.8 million of which zero was recorded to deferred income tax expense and \$2.8 million recorded as a regulatory liability for the refund of excess ADIT to the ratepayers.
-During the current period, the Company adjusted the remeasurement of the net deferred income tax liability by \$0.1 million, which was recorded as an increase to a regulatory liability for excess ADIT.
-As of March 31, 2019 the regulatory liability for excess ADIT on a pre-tax basis prior to amortization amounted to \$4 million (\$2.9 million post-tax).
+As of March 31, 2018, the remeasurement amounted to a decrease in the net deferred income tax liability of \$244.3 million, of which \$0.9 million was recorded to deferred income tax expense and \$245.2 million recorded as a regulatory liability for the refund of excess accumulated deferred income taxes to the ratepayers "excess ADIT".
+During the current period, the Company adjusted the remeasurement of the net deferred income tax liability by \$18.5 million, which was recorded as an increase to a regulatory liability for excess ADIT.
+As of March 31, 2019, the regulatory liability for excess ADIT on a pre-tax basis prior to amortization amounted to \$362.8 million (\$263.7 million post-tax).